-- (1) Our 2021 performance-based bonus program does not provide for a threshold bonus amount.
-The amounts in the Target column represent the target amount that would have been payable to each named executive officer upon satisfaction of the performance criteria under the 2021 performance-based bonus program.
+- (1) Our 2022 performance-based bonus program does not provide for a threshold bonus amount.
+The amounts in the Target column represent the target amount that would have been payable to each named executive officer upon satisfaction of the performance criteria under the 2022 performance-based bonus program.
 For Messrs.
-Maffei, Wendling and Rosenthaler and Ms. Wilm, the amounts in the Maximum column represent the maximum amount that could have been payable to each named executive officer.
-With respect to Mr. George, the amount in the Maximum column represents the maximum amount that would have been payable to Mr. George assuming (x) the 2021 Adjusted OIBDA minimum of \$2,079 million was achieved and (y) both the 2021 Adjusted OIBDA performance and the individual performance metrics were satisfied at a level such that no reduction was made to the maximum amount payable by our compensation committee.
-For more information on this performance bonus program, see "- Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-2021 Performance-based Bonuses" above.
-For the actual bonuses paid by our company and QVC, as applicable, see the amounts included for 2021 in the column entitled Non-Equity Incentive Plan Compensation in the "Summary Compensation Table" above.
-Mr. Rawlinson's 2021 annual cash bonus was guaranteed, and therefore it is not reported in this table.
-For the actual amount of Mr. Rawlinson's 2021 annual cash bonus, see the amount included for 2021 in the column entitled Bonus in the "Summary Compensation Table" and corresponding footnote 2 above - (2) The terms of the 2021 Maffei RSUs, the 2021 Chief RSUs, the 2021 Rawlinson RSUs and the 2021 George RSUs do not provide for a threshold amount that would be payable upon satisfaction of the performance criteria established by the compensation committee.
-With respect to the 2021 Maffei RSUs and the 2021 George RSUs, the amount in the Target column represents the target amount that would have been payable to Messrs.
-Maffei and George, respectively, assuming achievement of the target performance goals.
-With respect to the 2021 Rawlinson RSUs and the 2021 Chief RSUs, the amounts in the Target column represent the target amount that would have been payable to the named executive officer assuming (x) achievement of the performance goals was attained and (y) our compensation committee determined not to reduce such payout after considering the criteria established by our compensation committee in March 2021.
-For the actual 2021 Maffei RSUs, 2021 Chief RSUs, 2021 Rawlinson RSUs and 2021 George RSUs that vested, see "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards" and "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards."

-- (3) With respect to the 2021 Maffei RSUs and the 2021 George RSUs, the amount in the Maximum column represents the maximum amount that would have been payable assuming maximum achievement of the performance goals.
-For the actual 2021 Maffei RSUs and 2021 George RSUs that vested, see "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards" and "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards." - (4) Reflects the date on which our compensation committee established the terms of the 2021 performance-based bonus program, as described under "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-2021 Performancebased Bonuses-Qurate Retail Awards." - (5) Reflects the date on which our compensation committee established the terms of the 2021 Maffei RSUs, the 2021 Chief RSUs and the 2021 George RSUs, as described under "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards" and "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards " - (6) The 2021 Maffei Restricted Share Award vests 50% on December 10, 2024 and 50% on June 3, 2026. - (7) Reflects the date on which our compensation committee established the terms of the 2021 Rawlinson RSUs, as described under "-Compensation Discussion and Analysis-Elements of 2021 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards." - (8) The 2021 Rawlinson Term RSUs vested 13% on December 10, 2021 and vest 29% on December 10, 2022, 29% on December 10, 2023 and 29% on December 10, 2024. - (9) The 2021 Rawlinson Term Options vest 50% on December 31, 2023 and 50% on December 31, 2024. - (10) The 2021 George Time-Based RSUs vested in full on December 10, 2021.
+Maffei, Rawlinson, Wendling and Rosenthaler and Ms. Wilm, the amounts in the Maximum column represent the maximum amount that could have been payable to each named executive officer.
+For the actual bonuses paid by our company and QVC, as applicable, see the amounts included for 2022 in the column entitled Non-Equity Incentive Plan Compensation in the "Summary Compensation Table" above. - (2) The terms of the 2022 Maffei RSUs, the 2022 Rawlinson RSUs and the 2022 Chief RSUs do not provide for a threshold amount that would be payable upon satisfaction of the performance criteria established by the compensation committee.
+With respect to the 2022 Maffei RSUs, the amount in the Target column represents the target amount that would have been payable to Mr. Maffei assuming achievement of the target performance goals.
+With respect to the 2022 Rawlinson RSUs and the 2022 Chief RSUs, the amounts in the Target column represent the target amount that would have been payable to the named executive officer assuming (x) achievement of the performance goals was attained and (y) our compensation committee determined not to reduce such payout after considering the criteria established by our compensation committee in March 2022.
+For the actual 2022 Maffei RSUs, 2022 Rawlinson RSUs and 2022 Chief RSUs that vested, see "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards" and "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards." - (3) With respect to the 2022 Maffei RSUs, the amount in the Maximum column represents the maximum amount that would have been payable assuming maximum achievement of the performance goals.
+For the actual 2022 Maffei RSUs that vested, see "- Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards." - (4) Reflects the date on which our compensation committee established the terms of the 2022 performance-based bonus program, as described under "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-2022 Performancebased Bonuses-Qurate Retail Awards." - (5) Reflects the date on which our compensation committee established the terms of the 2022 Maffei RSUs, the 2022 Rawlinson RSUs and the 2022 Chief RSUs, as described under "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards" and "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Annual Performance Awards."